evert/evert.github.com/_posts/2017/2017-03-08-sabredav-eol.md

 and open source vendors like Owncloud.

-At this point I started working with Dominik Tobschall and we opened the doors to a business named [fruux][2] where we would try to build a consumer and small-business product, which also used sabre/dav at it's core for synchronization.
+At this point I started working with Dominik Tobschall and we opened the doors to a business named [fruux][2] in Munster, Germany.
+We got a bunch of funding and we would try to build a consumer and small-business product.
+Fruux also used sabre/dav at it's core for synchronization and became the copyright owner of the project.
 I also started working with [CalConnect][3] to help drive forward the actual calendaring and scheduling standards that sabre/dav and many other vendors implement.

 We were unable to grow this company quickly enough, so in 2014 we made a pivot and try to focus on professional services around sabre/dav.
 We got burned with